Frédéric Vitoux (writer)

-Frédéric Vitoux (/fr/; born 19 August 1944) is a French writer and journalist.
+Frédéric Louis Jean Vitoux (/fr/; born 19 August 1944) is a French writer and journalist.
 He is known as a novelist, biographer and literary columnist.
-His father was a journalist.
-He was elected at the Académie Française in 2001.
-In 2010, he won the Édouard Drumont literary prize for his novel Grand Hotel Nelson.
+His father was also a journalist.

+Vitoux was elected to the Académie Française in 2001.
+In 1994 he won the Grand Prix du roman de l'Académie française for La Comédie de Terracina.
+In 2010, he won the Édouard Drumont literary prize for his novel Grand Hôtel Nelson.